Get Moving

 An open adult dance class for all abilities.
 The class will explore moving and connecting with your body.
 Get moving, feel amazing, and express yourself!

-Through working with different Dance Artists/Practitioners, you’ll have the chance to develop technique and learn phrases of movement, with adaptations to suit your body and dance experience.
+Through working with different Dance Artists/Practitioners, you’ll have the chance to develop technique and learn phrases of movement.
+There will be adaptations to suit your body and dance experience.
 Plus opportunities to throw yourself into improvisation and create your own movement in a fun and supportive atmosphere.

 Important information